vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 ## Email Template

-# Email Template: Discovery Communication for Design Assignment
+# Email Template: Discovery Communication for Presentation Assignment

-**Purpose:** Communicate partial implementation discovery in context of design assignment
+**Purpose:** Communicate partial implementation discovery in context of presentation assignment

 **Audience:** Hiring manager, technical lead, or assignment evaluator

-**Context:** This is a DESIGN assignment, not implementation - wording reflects architectural analysis
+**Context:** This is a 15-minute PRESENTATION (conceptual design, technical approach, edge cases), not full design documentation

+**Deliverable:** 10-15 minute presentation covering conceptual design, technical approach, data handling, advantages/limitations

-**Tone:** Professional, transparent, collaborative, shows design thinking
+**Tone:** Professional, transparent, collaborative, shows architectural thinking

 ---

-## Email Template (Design Assignment Context)
+## Email Template (Presentation Assignment Context)

-**Subject:** Design Assignment: Architectural Discovery Affecting Approach
+**Subject:** Presentation Assignment: Baseline Assumption Question for Faculty Statistics

 ---

 Dear [Hiring Manager / Technical Lead],

 I hope this message finds you well.
-I'm writing to share an important architectural finding from my analysis of the Djehuty codebase and seek your guidance on how this should be reflected in the design submission.
+I'm writing to seek clarification on a baseline assumption for the **faculty-level statistics presentation** (10-15 minutes) and how this discovery should be reflected in the conceptual design.

 ### Discovery Summary

-While analyzing the existing system architecture for the faculty-level statistics design assignment, I discovered a **baseline assumption conflict**:
+While analyzing the existing system architecture to prepare the presentation, I discovered a **baseline assumption conflict**:

 **The Assignment States:**
-*"Institution-level statistics already exist, you need to add faculty-level statistics."*
+*"Institution-level statistics already exist, you need to design faculty-level statistics."*

 **The Codebase Reality:**
 Institution-level statistics are **only partially implemented** (infrastructure exists but incomplete).